pgiardiniere/personal-site/src/lib/posts/kubernetes-install.md

 alias kubectl="minikube kubectl --"
 ```

+I've gone ahead and done that to save some keystrokes.

 ## Viewing the dashboard:

 With the installataion complete, let's check out our new Kubernetes dashboard.